AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-12-28-least-squares-fitting.md

 Well, the good news is that we get to pick the basis functions $f_i$ based on how we think the real function, $f(x)$, behaves.
 As we'll see shortly, if $f$ appears to be linear in behavior, then we may decide to pick our basis functions such that $\hat{f}$ ends up resembling a straight line.
 On the other hand, if $f$ appears to be quadratic, then we may pick our basis functions such that $\hat{f}$ ends up being some sort of a polynomial.

+{% aside %}
-> **Takeaway**: We pick the basis functions based on how we think $f(x)$ behaves.
+  **Takeaway**: We pick the basis functions based on how we think $f(x)$ behaves.
 This is a key step in engineering a model function.
 In picking the basis functions, we also decide how many of them we'll need.
 This is $p$.
+{% endaside %}

 *We* pick the basis functions.
 The $\theta$ values—the **model parameters**—are what we need to solve for.